Understanding the Coronavirus Crisis: Key Fiscal and Economic Indicators | Peter G. Peterson Foundation

 Key Fiscal and Economic Indicators as the Nation Responds and Recovers

 The coronavirus (COVID-19) pandemic is an unprecedented national emergency requiring a significant federal response.
 This page provides resources and analysis, tracking the actions our leaders are taking to respond, and providing insights on the state of America’s fiscal and economic outlook during the recovery.

-While U.S. economic output rebounded significantly last quarter, it remains below pre-pandemic levels.
+While U.S. economic output continued to grow last quarter, it remains below pre-pandemic levels.

 Cumulative Budget Deficit

-The unemployment rate has improved from its peak of 14.7 percent in April of this year, which was the highest of any month since January 1948 — when data were first collected.
+The unemployment rate has improved from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 — when data were first collected.

 Cost of Coronavirus Legislation